n76/Local-GSM-Backend/README.md

 1.4.1|6May2016|Remove confusion about mobile country code 505 Australia and Norfolk Island in favor of Australia.
 1.4.2|19May2016|Only report new samples, not old ones with old times, to reduce debug logging in UnifiedNLP.
 1.4.3|22May2016|When asked for update, report current position (based on most recent changes reported by TelephonyManager) with current time.
+1.4.4|23May2016|Allow use of user defined database directory location.
+Fix negative progress indicator for large downloads.